phaubertin/jinue/doc/syscalls/receive.md

 IPC endpoint.
 * JINUE_EIO if the specified descriptor is closed or the IPC endpoint no longer exists.
-* JINUE_EINVAL if any part of the receiver buffer belongs to the kernel.
-* JINUE_E2BIG if a message was available but it was too big for the receive buffer.
+* JINUE_E2BIG if a message was available but it was too large for the receive buffer.
 * JINUE_EPERM if the process to which the calling thread belongs is not the owner of the IPC endpoint.
-* JINUE_EINVAL in any ofthe following situations:
+* JINUE_EINVAL in any of the following situations:
     * If any part of any of the receive buffers belongs to the kernel.
     * If the receive buffers array has more than 256 elements.
     * If any of the receive buffers is larger than 64 MB.

 ## Future Direction

-This function will be modified to allow receiving descriptors from the sender.
+This function will be modified to allow receiving descriptors from the sender as part of the message.

 A combined reply/receive system call will be added to allow the receiver thread to atomically send a reply to the current message and wait for the next one.